 - Buoy courses:

-- A wide variety of buoy courses are used to teach sailors different skills.
-From basic courses teaching the points of sail to advanced courses teaching high level boat-handling, buoys become a sailors friend!
+- A wide variety of buoy courses is used to teach sailors different skills.
+From basic courses teaching the points of sail to advanced courses teaching high-level boat-handling, buoys become a sailors friend!

 - Free Sailing:

 - The ability to sail freely while feeling comfortable and confident is the foundation of building a lifelong passion for sailing.
 Sailors are encouraged to sail where they want and to explore the freedom they can experience while sailing.

 After a fun day on the water sailing, sailors return to the waterfront to put their boats away.
 Classes wrap up with a quick debrief of the important lessons from the day and sailors are given any important information for the next day of class.